 “These winners exemplify ULI's tradition of producing and sharing expert information on land use and real estate issues."

 The ULI Apgar Urban Land Award was started in the 1990s by longtime ULI member and governor Mahlon Apgar IV in order to highlight and recognize the quality of writing in Urban Land magazine.
 The award was designed as a prize for industry practice articles that clearly communicate ideas, knowledge, research, and expertise for the benefit of the entire real estate community.
 A $500 honorarium is presented for the winning articles, judged on the criteria of relevance to current land use and development issues; strength of the authors’ analysis; perceptiveness of the authors’ reasoning; clarity of presentation; and overall contribution to the advancement of ULI’s mission and priorities.

 Presented from 1991 to 2006 and returning in 2012, the award is intended to encourage entrepreneurs, executives, and professionals to communicate their ideas, knowledge, research, and experience for the benefit of the entire real estate community.

 ULI Announces Winners of 2015 Apgar Urban Land Awards

-The Urban Land Institute announced joint recipients of the 2014 ULI Apgar Urban Land Award at ULI’s Spring Meeting in Vancouver, British Columbia.
+The Urban Land Institute announced joint recipients of the 2015 ULI Apgar Urban Land Award at ULI’s Spring Meeting in Houston, Texas.